AlaskaAirlines/AuroDesignTokens/docs/buildTokenPipeline.md

 #### Webpack Shell Plugin

-This 3rd option is a combination of the two previous options.
-In your project you could place the required dependency call and function in `./src/scripts/styleDictionary.js`.
-Then in your Webpack config file, require the Webpack Shell Plugin.
+This third option combines the previous two.
+In your project, place the required dependency call and function in `./src/scripts/styleDictionary.js`.
+Then, in your Webpack config file, require the Webpack Shell Plugin.

 ```js
 const WebpackShellPlugin = require('webpack-shell-plugin');
 ```

-Then further down in the same file, add the following plugin option:
+Further down in the same file, add the following plugin option:

 ```js
 module.exports = {